Happy Sunday, friends! I am enjoying my long weekend, how about you??

 I feel like last week was our “dress rehearsal” of sorts.
 It was bumpy, but we needed the practice.
 This week feels more like the official beginning of the school year and all that entails.

 I think (hope) that both of my sickies will be able to go to school on Tuesday.
-Becca’s on the mend, but David is still down and out, although he seemed to be perking up a bit yesterday afternoon.
-Caroline received her computer and a letter from her academic advisor at the cyber school with login information and all sorts of other details, so it looks like she’ll be getting started this week as well.
+R’s on the mend, but D is still down and out, although he seemed to be perking up a bit yesterday afternoon.
+C received her computer and a letter from her academic advisor at the cyber school with login information and all sorts of other details, so it looks like she’ll be getting started this week as well.

 It’s actually felt quite fall-like this weekend.
 It got warm during the day, but mornings and evenings were quite cool, and there was a breeze so we were able to keep the windows open.
 It’s going to get hot again this week, but that’s okay.
 I am not quite ready to see the warm weather end.